top of page

 OM: Superstar of Mantra Meditation

 What is a mantra?
 The New Oxford Dictionary defines mantra as a "noun denoting a word or a sound repeated to aid concentration in meditation."
-The definition adds that a mantra is given to a trainee meditator by their spiritual teacher.
+The definition adds that the spiritual teacher gives a mantra to a trainee meditator.

 That little addendum is both correct and somewhat incorrect.
 Indeed, spiritual teachers sometimes prescribe a mantric practice to some meditators in their charge.
-Still, a teacher's specific mantric prescription and/or imprimatur is not required to pursue a mantric approach to meditation.
+Still, a teacher's specific mantric prescription and imprimatur are not required to pursue a mantric approach to meditation.

 While the mantra derives from very early South Asian spirituality, the word has become ubiquitous outside its spiritual connotation.
 The New Oxford Dictionary offers an example: "[T]he environmental mantra that energy has for too long been too cheap."
 A comedian, whose name I've forgotten, equated mantra with yadda-yadda in some not-so-funny bit.